MaxFrancis1/bankJS/README.md

 This is my banking app I am making using JavaScript.

 In this project I made a banking application that people can use how they want to.
 To start I made a plan on how to proceed, this included a lot of writing on a notepad.
 On the notepad I planned out how it would all work and what it would do.
-Also I made user storys that followed with what I wanted the app to be.
+Also I made user stories that followed with what I wanted the app to be.

 #### To run this